The Pole Studio Beginner Level Instructor Training Distance Course

 Instructors are encouraged to continually self-develop and expand upon their syllabus and repertoire throughout their career.

 The Pole Studio Beginner Level Instructor Training Programme Distance Course is assessed by practical and written class plan assessments.
 All assessments must be emailed and videos uploaded via the internet.
 The Pole Studio Beginner Level Instructor Training Distance Course training pack contains a 160 page training manual and a 20 page Assessment Workbook.
 There is also online video content containing warm up, cool down, syllabus (tricks, spins, transitional moves & floor work), conditioning exercises, set routines and sample sequences.

 Trainee instructors will study the fundamentals of Beginner Level teaching.
 This includes how to progress students safely from novice Beginner, to Beginner Level 1 and upwards to Beginner Level 2.
 The Pole Studio’s teaching structure and methodology is used to deliver Beginner Level class plans.
 Trainee instructors will learn how to create their own class plans, as well as create routines.

 Once you have successfully completed The Pole Studio Beginner Level Instructor Training Programme, you will feel confident and ready to commence teaching Beginner Level classes under supervision from an experienced pole fitness instructor.
-You can also progress onward to study The Pole Studio Intermediate Level Instructor Training Programme and have the option to join The Pole Studio Instructor Affiliate Programme.
+You can also progress onward to study The Pole Studio Intermediate Level Instructor Training Programme.

 The Pole Studio thoroughly recommends that all instructors undergo a substantial amount of supervised training with an experienced pole fitness instructor before teaching alone.